chezka-gaddi/personal_website/studentRes/README.md

 ![ER Diagrams](res/schema.png)

+## Extra Features

+### Triggers
+Our database was designed with Triggers to constrain the domains of the columns.
+These constraints include checking for special characters in name fields, following a specific pattern for IDs, verifying that passwords contains at least one number for security, and certain columns only taking in specified set of values.

+### Prepare Statements
+We have used prepare statements to add even more security to the interaction with our database.
+These protect the database from any SQL injections.

 ## Student Dashboard
 This page requires a login specific to a student's account.
 Once logged in, records relevant to the user is displayed.
 This includes the student's personal information, schedule, course list, task lists and associated tasks.
+For testing, we recomment looking at the account with student id = 7180120 and password = 123.

-<span style="color:green">**Query 1:**</span> For a student, find activities within a given time span
+<span style="color:green">**Query 1:**</span> For a student, find activities within a given time span.
 ```sql
 SELECT activityName, startTime, endTime
 FROM Activity